bibekg/bm-web-onboarding/README.md

 ```

 ## LogInButton
-_Looks simple on the surface, but the logic behind this component is fairly complex.
-Also, as you probably see coming, this component imports and uses the `Button` component from above._
+_A button that renders either "Log In", "Log Out", or "Sign Up Now" and processes the action when the user clicks on it.
+Composed of the `Button` component from above._

 ### Requirements
 1. is written in `src/js/components/LogInButton.js`